segmentio/chamber/README.md

 This feature is experimental, and not currently meant for production work.

+## None Backend (experimental)

+If it's preferred to not use any backend at all, set `CHAMBER_SECRET_BACKEND` to `NONE`.
+Doing so will forward existing ENV variables as if Chamber is not in between.

+This feature is experimental, and not currently meant for production work.

 ## Releasing

 To cut a new release, just push a tag named `v<semver>` where `<semver>` is a